jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 public static String AIP041Symbol();
 ```

+The following rules MUST be applied regarding the *token symbol*:

-> *NOTE*: The symbol of the token MUST be set at creation time.
+- The *token symbol* value MUST be set at creation time.
+- The *token symbol* value MUST NOT be changed ever.

 **`AIP041Granularity` function**